soup-bowl/wp-opensim-bridge/readme.txt

 Manage OpenSimulator grid users via the WordPress user management system.

 == Description ==
-**This plugin is in early days, so you may experience bugs.
+**This plugin is in early days so you may experience bugs.
 Please bear with us and report any bugs you come across**

 Manage an individual [OpenSimulator](http://opensimulator.org) grid through your WordPress system by making use of the xmlrpc [Remote Admin](http://opensimulator.org/wiki/RemoteAdmin) interface.
 Once hooked up, this plugin will link up your WordPress users with their OpenSimulator counterparts, providing a simple user management interface.